 Sweet & Sacred Delights

 - After breakfast at the hotel, we’ll travel to the the lavishly tiled Convento das Trinas do Mocambo, a former convent now home to the navy’s Hydrographic Institute.
 On a private tour, we’ll learn about the building’s intricate decoration and Portugal’s Moorish heritage.

 - From there, we’ll journey to Lisbon’s last active convent.
 Hiding behind the whitewashed walls in the city center, it withstood the devastating 1755 earthquake and remains awash in original details.
 After lunch in a neighborhood eatery, we'll tour the convent’s art collection and try our hands at making pastel de nata, the locally beloved egg-yolk tart.

-- After sampling our custard delicacies, we’ll have a few free hours to explore the city before regrouping at the hotel to head to a multi-course Goan feast at Jesus é Goês. where the boisterous chef, Jesus, will describe the relationship between Portuguese and Goan cuisine.
+- After sampling our custard delicacies, you’ll have a free afternoon to explore the city before regrouping at the hotel to head to a multi-course Goan feast at Jesus é Goês, where the boisterous chef, Jesus, will describe the relationship between Portuguese and Goan cuisine.